 Until 2016, the National Statistician's Office produced and published a list of all official statistics, including National Statistics.
 The list was based on a data extract from the main government website, gov.uk.
-However, the list was not updated regularly, contained some duplication and did not include statistics produced by organisations that do not publish on gov.uk, such as the Scottish Government.
+However, there were some limitations to this data extract, for example it did not include statistics produced by organisations that do not publish on gov.uk, such as Scottish Government.

 The Government Statistical Service (GSS) Data Discovery project, which aims 'to research and identify the feasibility, implications, risks and benefits of developing a standard approach to data publishing across the GSS, making it easier for users to find, access and interrogate our data' conducted an exercise to update this list.
-The project received around a 70% response rate from lead statisticians, who checked the validity of this list, across producer organisations.
+The project received around a 70 per cent response rate from lead statisticians, who checked the validity of this list, across producer organisations.

 Using these two lists as a starting point, we verified the accuracy of existing information and updated and added information using gov.uk and the websites of the Devolved Administrations.
-Members of OSR who specialise in a particular statistical theme manually checked the list of National Statistics for that theme.
-They updated names of statistical products where they had changed, removed statistical products that are no longer published, and added in statistical product that were missing from the list.
+Members of OSR who specialise in a statistical domain manually checked the list of National Statistics for that domain.
+They updated names of statistical products where they had changed, removed statistical products that are no longer published, and added in statistical products that were missing from the list.
 To confirm that a statistical product was designated as a National Statistic, we traced each product back to the relevant OSR assessment report.
 For a small number, there was uncertainty about the National Statistics status; for example, because we could not find a reference to the product in any assessment report.
 In these cases, we contacted the lead statistician or Head of Profession to gather further information (such as name changes) and, where necessary, challenged the labelling of the statistical product as National Statistics if there was no evidence that it is a National Statistic.